superflash41/1inf29-operating-systems/README.md

 # Operating Systems (1INF29)

-Labs and materials from the **Operating Systems** course at PUCP, **taught by Viktor Khlebnikov in semesters 2024-1 and 2024-2**.
-It includes solutions and theoretical guides covering operating systems concepts.
+Labs and materials from the **Operating Systems** course at PUCP, **taught by Viktor Khlebnikov in semesters 2024-1, 2024-2, and 2025-1**.

+Includes solutions and theoretical guides.

 ## Topics